 I was craving lentils today so I decided to make misir wat.
 Misir wat is an Ethiopian lentil stew that is easy to make and has an incredible depth of flavour.
 Lentils are also nutritious.
 They’re a great source of protein, fiber, iron (which I really need), folate, and vitamin B6.
 If you’re a vegetarian or if you’re like me and like to have meatless meals during the weekdays, then this is a great dish to have in your meal rotation.

 To make misir wat, you’ll need niter kibbeh which is a spiced clarified butter.
 I have posted my recipe for niter kibbeh here.
-You’ll also need berbere spice which you can probably find at an African grocery store or you can make your own (recipe here).
+You’ll also need berbere spice which you can probably find at an African grocery store or on Amazon.
+You can also make your own (recipe here).
 Berbere spice is a hot spice blend so use less than the amount that I’ve listed in this recipe, if you want a milder stew.
+You can also use more tomato paste than I’ve listed in the recipe to make the stew less spicy.
 Misir wat is often served with injera or rice.
-The instructions for making misir wat are on the recipe card below.
+The instructions for making this stew are on the recipe card below.
+I’ve slightly changed the recipe from when I first posted it to enhance the flavour of the stew.
 Enjoy!

 Misir Wat (Ethiopian Red Lentil Stew)